andrew/ultimate-awesome/README.md

 - [awesome-malware-development](https://github.com/rootkit-io/awesome-malware-development) - Organized list of my malware development resources.
 - [awesome-acg](https://github.com/soruly/awesome-acg) - A curated list of awesome technologies related to Anime, Comic and Games.
 - [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
-- [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-naming](https://github.com/gruhn/awesome-naming) - A curated list for when naming things is done right.
 - [awesome-ruby](https://github.com/sdogruyol/awesome-ruby) - A curated list of awesome Ruby frameworks, libraries and resources.
 Inspired by awesome-php & awesome-python.
 - [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.